qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 * adjust your commit so that it doesn't affect
 * `--drop-transform` will remove the transform moving forward

-We'll use the phrase _control_ to distinguish who's doing what.
-Errors should read `body is controlled by a transform script.
-Avoid adding a body with `

 ## The job of a transform script is to generate the next state snapshot from the existing snapshot
 This means the dataset passed into `transform(ds,ctx)` will be the existing dataset in Qri.
 Because human and machine transforms are mutually exclusive, script authors only need to consider which fields they wish to remain editable by users.